// SFF

 • Working Groups, with authority over the technical content of specifications within their chartered scope.

-No single member organization, nor any group of organizations sharing common control, may hold more than thirty-three percent (33%) of the seats on any Working Group, Steering Committee, or Board.
+No single member organization, nor any group of organizations sharing common control, and no single natural person, may hold more than thirty-three percent (33%) of the seats on any Working Group, Steering Committee, or Board.

 §5